 - Bracing to reduce the load placed on the knee.

 - Injections to provide fast-acting symptom relief.

 - Activity modification to prevent arthritis from becoming worse.

 Surgical intervention may be recommended for severe knee arthritis.
 A partial or total knee arthroplasty removes arthritic bone and tissue and replaces it with metal and plastic components.
 Knee arthroplasty is one of the most effective surgeries in orthopedics.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-276-4334 or visit our contact page.

 Meet An Expert

 Located in Wall, New Jersey